 When asked if I own a dog, I frequently find myself replying, “Yes, I have a dog.”
 But even then the word “have” implies that your dog is an object or a thing, a possession of sorts.
-For example, “I have a goiter” or “I have a Stanley drill” is one thing, but “I have a dog” makes it sound like he’s lodged in your side like a third arm or something.
+For example, “I have a goiter” or “I have a Stanley drill” is one thing, but “I have a dog” makes it sound like they’re lodged in your side like a third arm or something.

 Parenting A Dog

-Part of being a good dog mom is not to sweat it if your pooch doesn’t behave as Miss Manners at the dog park.
-The only people who will go home gossiping about your little lady in all likelihood have nothing better to do with their time.
+Part of being a good dog mom is not to sweat it if your pooch doesn’t behave as Miss or Mister Manners at the dog park.
+The only people who will go home gossiping about your pooch, in all likelihood, have nothing better to do with their time.

 Any parent who has more than one child will tell you that he or she is much more relaxed now, having learned from the first child that it’s not necessary to spray Clorox on the shopping-cart handle or hide in the baby aisle the entire time Junior is having a tantrum.

 Levity Goes A Long Way

 Very casually I’ll tell people she is my second child, who, due to some bad genes somewhere in my family, was born with excessive hair growth and bad teeth.
 I’ll go on to explain that her tail is something we had surgically implanted for balance to help with vertigo.
 Then I’ll finish with an appropriate apology for the drool on their Manolos or other cherished accessory.

 They also seem to know just what kind of facial expression to throw at us when hoping for the rest of our ice cream or French fries.
-(Fortunately for me and my dog, I have cut out most fat from my diet.
+Fortunately for me and my dog, I have cut out most junk food from my diet.